Some consumers refer to recessed downlights or GU10 LED bulbs as spotlights but a spotlight is a light fitting, or more accurately a luminaire.

 - Different brightness’s, measured in lumens (not watts), a bright LED with 800 lumens will be considerably brighter than a 350 lumen lamp.

-Light fittings with replaceable lamps offer much more flexibility, so choose wisely and make sure you know what you’re purchasing.
+Light fittings with replaceable lamps offer much more flexibility, so choose wisely and make sure you know what you’re purchasing, if in doubt get in touch with the UK's LED downlight expert by phone or by email and we'll answer any questions you've got.